-The consolidated financial statements comprise the financial statements of the Association and its controlled entities; reporting unit under the Association - Australian Trainers' Association Western Australia branch; and wholly-owned subsidiary of the Association - Racing Supplies Pty Limited.
-Control is achieved where the Association is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the Association.
+The consolidated financial statements comprise the financial statements of the Reporting Unit and its controlled entities; Australian Trainers' Association Western Australia branch - reporting unit; and Racing Supplies Pty Limited - wholly-owned subsidiary of the Reporting Unit.
+Control is achieved where the Reporting Unit is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over its controlled entities.

-Specifically, the Association controls an investee if and only if the Association has:
+Specifically, the Reporting Unit controls an investee if and only if the Reporting Unit has: